inca/cx-site/src/main/webapp/pages/index.md

 be available in your local Maven 2 repository (it may take a while to download dependencies the first time).

-## Contribute  {#contribute}
+# Contribute  {#contribute}

-Circumflex is actively being developed.
-It is very young project, and it needs your help and support to grow strong.
-You can help make the Circumflex project better in following ways:
+Circumflex is being actively developed.
+Our young project needs your help and support to grow strong and mature.
+You can help the Circumflex project in following ways:

   * fork [Circumflex on GitHub][gh-cx] and take part in development;
   * report [issues][gh-issues];